-- In case of gathering the BYE block, it means that the call was established and initiated, so then:
+In case of getting a BYE block, it means that the call was established and initiated.

 BYE [xxx] SIP/2.0

-- Otherwise, the call is categorized as DROPPED and the remote action tries to get the reason from ms client diagnostics node.
+Otherwise, the call is categorized as Dropped and the Remote Action tries to get the reason from the ms-client-diagnostics node.

-- In case of gathering the SERVICE block, it contains the VQReport with details about the call:
+In case of getting the SERVICE block, it contains the VQReport with details about the call and its quality.

 SERVICE [xxx] SIP/2.0